miquelvir/lsds-2025/DEVELOPER_SETUP.md

 ### Operating System

-- If you use Windows, [install WSL](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/).

-- If you use Windows, [change the default terminal in VSCode to WSL](https://stackoverflow.com/questions/44435697/change-the-default-terminal-in-visual-studio-code).
+- If you use Windows, [install WSL](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/) and [change the default terminal in VSCode to WSL](https://stackoverflow.com/questions/44435697/change-the-default-terminal-in-visual-studio-code).

 ### AWS